x-saim/bookstore_MERN/README.md

    npm install
    ```

-3. **Set up environment variables**: Create a `.env` file in the backend directory and add the following:
+3. **Set up environment variables**: Create a `config.js` file in the backend directory and add the following:

    ```
    MONGODB_URI=your_mongodb_uri